Music Career Finder

 Of course, for top stars, money may not come exclusively from singing, but from merchandising, licensing, and other streams.

-Now, be aware that the money is often very small at the start in all of these cases, but once you start to build up a catalog and your gig fees get higher, this is what can happen: if you’re a Session Musician, you’ll be paid by other people to sing in their band, and those fees can really differ across the board.
+“…Money is often very small at the start…” she said.
+“But once you start to build up a catalog and your gig fees get higher, this is what can happen: if you’re a Session Musician, you’ll be paid by other people to sing in their band, and those fees can really differ across the board.”

 Hey, what do you think about trying our new Music Career HelperMusic Career Helper really quick?
 It’s totally free and could help get your career moving fast!
 Give it a try.
 It’s totally free and you have nothing to lose.